tvarben/stockholm_rental_price_tracker/README.md

     cd ..
     python -m src.main

-Wait for scraping to complete
+Wait for scraping to complete...

 The ETL process is complete, now it's time to visualize all listings from our database.
 Open results.ipynb:

     jupyter notebook

 Click on Run and select Run All Cells.
 Visualization of the rental listings should be visible.